iip-ecosphere/platform/platform/documentation/FAQ.md

 *Reason:* Must not be a bug, could be an issue of trying to load plugins locally (if a github workspace is detected) to avoid packing-unpacking.
 We try to improve the build process here.

 *Solution:* Force building the missing plugins first, in particular those in services, such as for logging, websockets, rest, json, yaml.

+## My App is not running.
+What to do?

+*Symptom:* You are completed with your app mesh and service implementation, but the expected results do not show up.

+*Reason:* There may be many reasons, including issues in your code and issues in the platform.

+*Solution:* We provide a [debugging checklist](DEBUGGING.md) with reasons and explanations that we identified over time.
+If you identify issues in the platform, please let us know.